 The proposed text that is to be adopted as law is not the only part of a bill.
 A bill also contains an explanatory memorandum, which is divided into a general part and a specific part.
 The general part of the memorandum must characterise the current legal context and explain why a new law should be adopted.
+Additionally, the general part of the memorandum must assess the expected budgetary impact of the bill on the state budget and on the budget of regional governments.
 The specific part of the memorandum contains an explanation of particular articles and sections of the proposed law.
 Proposals for laws are submitted to the Chamber of Deputies through its Chairperson.
 The Government must deliver an opinion for all bills (except bills proposed by the Government) within 30 days of their submission to the Chairperson of the Chamber of Deputies.